On quiver representations over $\mathbb{F}_1$: Hall algebras of full subcategories

 with Lie bracket given by

 \end{mythm}

 Note that from the algebra structure \eqref{eq: hall product} of $H_\textrm{$Q$,nil}$, we have

-For colored quivers satisfying the conditions $(1)$-$(3)$ of Lemma \ref{l.basicprop}, the product $\delta_{\mathbb{V}_{\Gamma}}*\delta_{\mathbb{V}_{\Gamma'}}$ involves all ways of gluing the colored quiver $\Gamma'$ on top of the colored quiver $\Gamma$ to obtain another colored quiver $\Gamma''$ satisfying the conditions $(1)$-$(3)$ of Lemma \ref{l.basicprop} as well as disjoint union.
-Construction \ref{construction: GammaFM} shows one of such gluing operation when $Q=\wild_n$ (see also a short exact sequence \eqref{eq: exact seq gluing}).
+For connected, acylic windings $c:\Gamma \to Q$, the product $\delta_{\mathbb{V}_{\Gamma}}*\delta_{\mathbb{V}_{\Gamma'}}$can be intuitively considered to involve all ways of stacking the coefficient quiver $\Gamma'$ on top of the coefficient quiver $\Gamma$ to obtain another coefficient quiver $\Gamma''$\footnote{See Lemma \ref{lem: quotient rep}~(3).} as well as disjoint union.
+Construction \ref{construction: GammaFM} shows one of such ``stacking'' operation when $Q=\wild_n$ (see also a short exact sequence \eqref{eq: exact seq gluing}).

 Now, we consider the case when $Q=\wild_n$.
 We first prove that the symmetric group $S_n$ on $n$ letters induces a natural automorphism of $H_\textrm{$\wild_n$,nil}$.
 To be precise, let $\mathbb{V}=(V,f_1,\dots,f_n) \in \Rep(\wild_n,\FF_1)_{\nil}$.
 For each $\sigma \in S_n$, we define the following representation